 - And even how to use Quora for research to further benefit your business.

-So while you're here, grab your free copy of our cheatsheet with a summary of all the essentials from this post so you have it on hand to refer to.
+Before you leave, grab a copy of our free cheatsheet with a summary of all the essentials from this post so you have it to refer back to.